StarWarsFoundryVTT/StarWarsFFG/README.md

 # Changelog

+- 17/09/2020 - Esrin - Added preUpdateOwnedItem hook to actor-sheet-ffg.js to handle sheet height and width persistence.
 - 16/09/2020 - Cstadther - Tiny fix, added object-fit:contain to images to help with stretching.
 - 15/09/2020 - Cstadther - Bug Fix #331, added sort by tier
 - 15/09/2020 - Cstadther - Fixed issue where defence was not updating correctly.
-- 14/09/2020 - Esrin - Hooked the semi-persistent sheet sizes into the createOwnedItem and deleteOwnedItem events to cover those cases where updateObject is not called on the sheet class.
+- 14/09/2020 - Esrin - Hooked the semi-persistent sheet sizes into the preCreateOwnedItem and preDeleteOwnedItem events to cover those cases where \_updateObject is not called on the sheet class.
 - 14/09/2020 - Esrin - Added semi-persistent actor sheet width and height to allow for resizing to persist across updates to the sheet.
 Does not persist through page refreshes and is client-side only so two different users can view the same sheet with different persisting sizes.
 Probably needs more careful testing / bug finding.
 - 14/09/2020 - Esrin - Added SWFFG.TalentsCurrentTier to en.json lang file.
 - 14/09/2020 - Esrin - Corrected order of Encumbrance Threshold / Current values for consistency.